 Bachelor of Arts/Bachelor of Science in Computing & Information Systems

 This degree track combines practical aspects of computer science with foundational knowledge from the School of Business, preparing graduates to efficiently utilize technology in a business environment.

 The MC Experience

 The Department of Computer Science and Physics is a dynamic environment, energized by the relationship between one of science’s oldest disciplines and one of its newest.
 Physics describes the foundation and building blocks of the physical world; computer science is one of the most exciting fields to arise out of that set of rules.
 Students of both must balance theory and practice as they master the art of problem solving.
-At the Department of Computer Science and Physics, we offer students a chance to experience the challenges and rewards of solving problems and overcoming challenges, using mathematics and technology as tools.
+In the Department of Computer Science and Physics, we offer students a chance to experience the challenges and rewards of solving problems and overcoming challenges, using mathematics and technology as tools.
 Coming from a variety of backgrounds, the computer science faculty represent a rich, diverse selection of skills and expertise.

 How You’ll Learn

 Hands-on experience comes easily, with an environment that offers students lots of opportunities to demonstrate what they know and put their skills to work.
 State-of-the-art technology and dedicated computer science labs ensure that the right tools for learning are always available.
 Students can also tailor their learning to their goals, with opportunities for individual learning and research.

 Internships help computer science students build their resumes and their skills.
 Computer science students have interned with the Office of the Secretary of State of Mississippi, the Mississippi Attorney General, the U S Army Corps of Engineers, General Electric, General Dynamics, Stennis Space Center, Hughes Aircraft, Teledyne Brown, Ergon Caterpillar, Inc., Horne, LLP, Mississippi Department of Information Technology Services, the Waterways Experiment Station, and many more.